 - Advised a leading multinational corporation in relation to the Russian tax aspects of global acquisition of water business.

-- Advised a leading French multinational luxury conglomerate on the Russian tax aspects of a cross-border acquisition.
+- Advised a leading French multinational luxury conglomerate on the Russian tax aspects of a cross-border acquisition, including tax due diligence.

 - Advised a leading international manufacturer of IT and telecoms equipment on the Russian aspects of its global post-acquisition integration.